zxyff/LASC/README.md

-#### Label Account Extraction AND Ground-Truth Dataset Construction-英
+#### Label Account Extraction AND Ground-Truth Dataset Construction

 Given the massive size of the raw ENS dataset, a lightweight label extraction method leveraging blockchain explorer data is provided: